 The MSI MAG271CQR is another addition to the large selection of available 27″ 1440p 144Hz gaming monitors based on curved VA (Vertical Alignment) panels.

 And that’s not a bad thing, the more options, the better.
 In fact, the MSI Optix MAG271CQR packs a bunch of useful gaming features and an eye-catching design.

 The VA panel of the MAG271CQR offers a superior static contrast ratio of 3,000:1 and a decent peak luminance of 400-nits, which makes for vivid details in shadows and highlights of the picture.

-In comparison to IPS and TN panel displays which have a static contrast ratio of 1,000:1, the MSI MAG271CQR monitor provides deeper blacks and a better relation between the darkest and the brightest shades in general.
+In comparison to IPS and TN panel displays, which have a static contrast ratio of 1,000:1, the MSI MAG271CQR monitor provides deeper blacks and better relations between the darkest and the brightest shades in general.